tbuyus/EnglishPAbjad/README.md

 PEAdjad
 =======

 The Phonetic English [Abjad](http://en.wikipedia.org/wiki/Abjad) (eg. Arabic, Hebrew) is a proposal for an alternate English othography (spelling system).
-Technically, it is not a pure abjad as occaisonally some vowels are retained (this avoids having, some seleted common words, collapsing into homographs).
+Technically, it is not a pure abjad as occaisonally some vowels are retained.
+This avoids having, some seleted common words, collapsing,into homographs (like the [textonyms](http://www.urbandictionary.com/define.php?term=textonym) - Her neighbour's prize-winning ???/COCK/2625 kept disturbing her sleep.)
 Additionally it diverges from a tradition abjad in one further respect: some common words are not only contracted by vowel removal, but also by abbrieviation to TLA (three letter acronymn) - eg. government -> gvt.

 ###Problems with TS (Traditional Spelling)
 *perverse